 What have we done and what are we doing to the earth we inhabit?

-He urged the members of his congregation, as Jews on this day of reflection, to reevaluate their relationship with the natural world and embrace their role as caretakers of the earth.
-He also noted that many aspects of traditional Jewish life, in particular Shabbat and the Shema, promote ecological consciousness by mandating a pause in consumption and acknowledging the interconnectedness of all things.
+He urged the members of his congregation, as Jews on this of reflection, to reevaluate their relationship with the natural world and embrace their role as caretakers of the earth.
+He also noted that many aspects of traditional Jewish life, in particular Shabbat and the Shema, promote ecological consciousness by mandating a pause in consumption and acknowledging the interconnections of all things.

 Finally, he shared his dream: that GHC become a beacon of sustainability and environmental stewardship.

 “Who knows?
 Maybe someday we’ll have a solar powered ner tamid!” he said.